How to Create React App Typescript?

 title: "Hello"

-An example of an interface component is below:
+An example of an interface component is as follows:

 import React from 'react';